 I refrained from shopping (yes, even shopping), planning menus in advance, holiday baking, playing the carols, and decorating until just a couple of days ago.
 I did read my December Victoria magazines and dream, but there was no actual activity happening.

 Anticipation grew as we waited.
 So now that we're only 13 days away, this new experiment has revealed something very interesting.
 It's like the essence of the holiday has distilled into something more potent, and has created something where we're not jaded by all the hubbub, but there's a building up of something eagerly looked forward to.
 It feels more akin to that feeling of anticipation I had as a child.

 Then one day I was reading Jan Karon's delightful Shepherds Abiding and if key character Father Tim didn't describe something similar after he'd just heard the choir singing the beautiful old carols in the beautiful old stone church.
 Here, listen...

 "Call him a stick-in-the-mud, a dinosaur, a fusty throwback, but indeed, jumping into the fray the day after Halloween was akin to hitting, and holding, high C for a couple of months, while a bit of patience saved Christmas for Christmas morning and kept the holy days fresh and new."

-On that note, I bid you your own sweet musings on this wintry evening,
+I bid you your own sweet musings on this wintry evening,